 A leading Australian department store uses Whispir to improve its out-of-store digital marketing campaign with targeted offers & promotions, and for enhanced satisfaction, brand awareness, and loyalty using surveys and tailored notifications.
 Two of the ways the platform is used include:

-Seasonal Campaign Catalogs - time to market is reduced when generating seasonal catalogs while maintaining App-like experience.
+Seasonal Campaign Catalogs - time to market is reduced when generating seasonal catalogs while maintaining an App-like experience.
 Video content can be showcased, providing an all-in-one shopping experience targeted at seasonal events.

-Loyalty offer rewards – integration with CRM and marketing databases allows businesses to use existing contact information and send customers relevant information - such as personalized offers - when relevant.
+Loyalty offer rewards – integration with CRM and marketing databases allows businesses to use the existing contact information and send customers relevant information - such as personalized offers - when relevant.

 Customers can reply to offers or respond to surveys, and embedded sharing links allow messages to be immediately forwarded to their personal networks.

-The growth in mobile capability and reach means businesses now have an unprecedented opportunity to leverage the full power of their customers’ devices to have more rewarding conversations, and create more robust digital marketing strategies.
+The growth in mobile capability and reach means businesses now have an unprecedented opportunity to leverage the full power of their customers’ devices to have more rewarding conversations and create more robust digital marketing strategies.

 Whispir can help you create engaging, automated, and human-centric mobile marketing campaigns.
-Use our simple drag-and-drop editor to build and send bulk SMS messages, check engagement levels in real time, and turn potential customers into returning ones.
+Use our simple drag-and-drop editor to build and send bulk SMS messages, check engagement levels in real-time, and turn potential customers into returning ones.
 Put your marketing efforts to good use - discover how Whispir's text messaging platform can help you.